 A fine program for non-EU students in Ireland.

-- Award: Scholarships valued at 3000 to 5000 euro each, applied as a reduction to the tuition fees of a full-time undergraduate programme for the first year of study only.
+- Awards: Scholarships valued at Up to 5000 euro each, applied as a reduction to the tuition fees of a full-time undergraduate programme for the first year of study only.

 - Applicants who have non-EU status and will pay tuition fees at the non-EU rate.